lithdew/reliable/README.md

 ## Usage

-In the case you are looking to quickly get a project or demo up and running, it is recommended you use `Endpoint`.

-When plugging **reliable** into your own custom-built UDP networking protocol, consider ditching `Endpoint` completely and directly work with `Conn`.
+In the case you are looking to quickly get a project or demo up and running, use `Endpoint`.
+Otherwise, when plugging **reliable** into your own custom-built UDP networking protocol, consider directly working with `Conn`.

 **reliable** uses Go modules.
 To include it in your project, run the following command: